Welcome to Predator Free Tamahere

 Who We Are

-We’re local volunteers on a mission to create a predator-free paradise in Tamahere.
+We’re a local community-led group on a mission to create a predator-free paradise in Tamahere.
+Predator Free Tamahere operates through Predator Free Tamahere Conservation Trust

 Our vision: to hear the korimako (bellbird) singing again throughout Tamahere.